erictleung/dotfiles/README.md

   diagrams.
 - [VLC Media Player](https://www.videolan.org/vlc/) - Free and open source
   cross-platform multimedia player.
+- [LICEcap](https://www.cockos.com/licecap/) - Capture an area of your desktop
+  and save it directly to .GIF.

 *Note*: The above desktop applications were chosen to be cross platform and standards based in terms of their inputs and outputs, if applicable.